GetStream/stream-chat-swift-ai/README.md

 To start, this library includes the following components which assist with this task:
 - `StreamingMessageView` - a component that is able to render text, markdown and code in real-time, using character-by-character animation, similar to ChatGPT.
 - `ComposerView` - a fully featured prompt composer with attachments, suggestion chips and speech input.
-- `TranscribeSpeechButton` - a reusable button that records voice input and streams the recognized transcript back into your UI.
+- `SpeechToTextButton` - a reusable button that records voice input and streams the recognized transcript back into your UI.
 - `AITypingIndicatorView` - a component that can display different states of the LLM (thinking, checking external sources, etc).

 Our team plans to keep iterating and adding more components over time.
 If there's a component you use every day in your apps and would like to see added, please open an issue and we will try to add it 😎.